String Handling Statements

 BY ws-replacing-char

-- ws-replaced-char - The characters we're searching for in input string to replace.
+- ws-replaced-char - Specifies the characters in string to replace.

-- ws-replacing-char - The characters that will replace the ws-replaced-char.
+- ws-replacing-char - Specifies the characters that replaces ws-replaced-char.

-- CHARACTERS BY - Each occurrence of character is replaced by a replacing character).
+- ALL CHARACTERS - Replace each occurrence of character with a ws-replacing-char.

-- LEADING - Replaces leftmost occurrence of ws-replaced-char is replaced by ws-replacing-char.
+- LEADING - Replaces leftmost occurrence of ws-replaced-char by ws-replacing-char.

-- FIRST - Replaces leftmost first occurrence of ws-replaced-char is replaced by ws-replacing-char.
+- FIRST - Replaces the leftmost first occurrence of ws-replaced-char by ws-replacing-char.

 Examples -